 Next travel west towards Bristol, taking around 1 hour 40 minutes.
 Catch the 09.02 direct train from London Paddington and you arrive into Bristol Temple Meads at 10.39 (but make sure you don’t get off in Bristol Parkway station which is outside the city).
 Spend the rest of the day exploring this historic harbourside city, voted the best place to live in the UK.

 Bristol is the home of Banksy, and you can see his artworks around the city.
-Stokes Croft is the heart of the city’s street art scene, and you can take a self-guided walking tour around the area or try it out yourself with a graffiti workshop.
+Stokes Croft is the heart of the city’s street art scene – take a self-guided audio tour* of the area or try it out yourself with a graffiti workshop.
 Or discover Bristol’s maritime history on board Isambard Kingdom Brunel’s steamship the SS Great Britain – and take a walk across his impressive Clifton Suspension Bridge over the Avon Gorge for great views at sunset.

 Bristol is justifiably proud of its independent food, art and craft stores.
-Eat your way around the world at St Nicholas Market, with food stalls selling everything from Japanese gyoza dumplings to Moroccan tagines.
-Or eat and shop in converted shipping containers at Cargo in Wapping Wharf, close to the free M-Shed museum where you can learn about Bristol’s history.
+Eat your way around the world at St Nicholas Market, with food stalls selling everything from Japanese gyoza to Moroccan tagines.
+Or eat and shop in converted shipping containers at Cargo in Wapping Wharf, near the free M-Shed museum where you can learn about Bristol’s history.

 Read more: A day trip to Bristol with National Express